-In Facility Planning - Roads.
-The proposed revisions are to reflect the new streamlined planning and review process for the Parklawn Drive/Nicholson Lane study in White Flint and to remove the MD 355 Bypass project in anticipation of updates to the Clarksburg Master Plan.
+In Facility Planning - Roads the proposed revisions are to reflect the new streamlined planning and review process for the Parklawn Drive/Nicholson Lane study in White Flint and to remove the MD 355 Bypass project in anticipation of updates to the Clarksburg Master Plan.
 These changes result in a \$920,000 (23.5%) reduction in Current Revenue in FYs23-28.
-Council staff recommends concurring with both amendments.
+T&E Committee recommendation: Concur with the Executive on both amendments.

 Bowie Mill Road Bikeway.
-Last fall, the Council amended this project to initiate design work in FY23 rather than FY24.
+Last fall the Council amended this project to initiate design work in FY23 rather than FY24.
 At that time the Council also said it would reevaluate the land acquisition and construction schedules to determine whether the project could be accelerated to be completed by FY28 rather than FY29, which had been requested last year by the Greater Olney Citizens Association (GOCA).
 Such acceleration would be dependent on: (1) whether the design work was proceeding fast enough to make an FY28 completion feasible, and (2) whether enough added resources were available by this spring to fund the acceleration without competing with higher Council priorities for such funds.